166th (South Lancashire) Brigade: Second World War

-A new 166th Infantry Brigade was raised in the Second World War from the redesignation of the 199th Infantry Brigade.
-The brigade had previously served with the 66th (East Lancashire) Infantry Division until it was disbanded in June 1940 and transferred to the 55th Division and reformed it as a standard infantry division. continued to serve with the 55th (West Lancashire) Division from 1944 until the end of the war.
+A new 166th Infantry Brigade was formed on 15 August 1944 by the redesignation of 199th Infantry Brigade.
+This brigade had previously served with the 66th Infantry Division until that formation was disbanded in June 1940 and 199th Bde transferred to the 55th Division.
+It served in Northern Ireland from 24 July 1944 until it returned to the UK and rejoined 55th (West Lancashire) Division in June 1945, after the end of the war in Europe.